scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 | 4095&nbsp;-&nbsp;65535 | Reserved for future use.                                                      |
 {: #table-1 title="ISD number allocations"}

-ISD numbers are currently allocated by Anapaya, a provider of SCION-based networking software and solutions (see {{ISD-AS-assignments}}).
+ISD numbers are currently allocated by Anapaya, a provider of SCION-based networking software and solutions (see {{ISD-AS-assignments-Anapaya}}).
+This function is being transitioned to the SCION Association ({{ISD-AS-assignments}}).

 ### SCION AS Numbers